isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ]
    }

-Even there is another subnet with the "192.0.2.0/24" prefix: only the textual form of subnets are compared to avoid duplicates.
+This works even if there is another subnet with the "192.0.2.0/24" prefix; only the textual form of subnets are compared to avoid duplicates.

 .. note::